tautik/ai-summariser/README.md

 # AI Content Summarizer

 A web application that aggregates and summarizes Twitter content for a given user handle.
-The application uses mock data for development and provides a clean, user-friendly interface to view the summarized content.
+The application integrates with the SocialData API to fetch real Twitter data and provides a clean, user-friendly interface to view the summarized content.

 ## Features